Chika Okeke-Agulu

 An artist, critic and art historian, Okeke-Agulu specializes in indigenous, modern, and contemporary African and African Diaspora art history and theory.
 Born in Umuahia, Nigeria, Okeke-Agulu earned an MFA (Painting) from the University of Nigeria, and PhD (Art History) from Emory University.
 He previously taught at The Pennsylvania State University, and University of Nigeria, Nsukka.
 Here at Princeton, he is Director of the Program in African Studies, Director of African World Initiative.

 As a curator, Okeke-Agulu co-organized Samuel Fosso: Affirmative Acts, Princeton University Art Museum, 2022; and (with Okwui Enwezor) the traveling survey El Anatsui: Triumphant Scale, Haus der Kunst, Munich (2019).
 His many other art exhibitions, including Who Knows Tomorrow, Nationalgalerie, Berlin (2010); Fifth Gwangju Biennale (2004); The Short Century: Independence and Liberation Movements in Africa, 1945–1994, Museum Villa Stuck, Munich (2001); Seven Stories About Modern Art in Africa, Whitechapel Art Gallery, London (1995) and the Nigerian section, First Johannesburg Biennale (1995).
-He is on the curatorial team of Sharjah Biennial (2023).
+He was on the curatorial team of Sharjah Biennial (2023).
+In 2024, he chaired the International Jury for the Decolonial Memorial Commission, Berlin, and served on the International Jury of the 60th Venice Biennale.

-Okeke-Agulu serves on the advisory boards of the Hyundai Tate Research Centre, Tate Modern, London, The Africa Institute, Sharjah, Bët-bi/Le Korsa Museum Project, Senegal, and Edo Museum of West African Art, Benin City, Nigeria.
-He is also on the advisory council of Mpala Research Center, Nanyuki, Kenya; serves on the executive board of Princeton in Africa, and on the editorial board of Journal of Visual Culture.
-Previously, served on the board of directors of College Art Association, and the advisory board of the Center for the Study of Visual Arts, National Gallery of Art, Washington, DC.
+Okeke-Agulu serves on the advisory boards of the Hyundai Tate Research Centre, Tate Modern, London; The Africa Institute, Sharjah; and Museum of West African Art, Benin City, Nigeria.
+He is on the advisory council of Mpala Research Center, Nanyuki, Kenya, and serves on the executive board of Princeton in Africa.
+Previously, he served on the board of directors of College Art Association, and the advisory board of the Center for the Study of Visual Arts, National Gallery of Art, Washington, DC.

-His many awards include Honorable Mention, Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); The Melville J. Herskovits Prize for the most important scholarly work in African Studies published in English during the preceding year (African Studies Association, 2016); and Frank Jewett Mather Award for Distinction in Art Criticism (College Art Association, 2016).
+His many awards include Honorable Mention, Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); The Melville J. Herskovits Prize for the most important scholarly work in African Studies published in English during the preceding year (African Studies Association, 2016); Frank Jewett Mather Award for Distinction in Art Criticism (College Art Association, 2016); and Distinguished Alumnus Award for Outstanding Service to the Arts (The College of the Arts, University of South Florida, Tampa).

 Education